-In consultation with the Major Professor and with approval by the Graduate Advisor, each student chooses a committee that will administer the Qualifying Exam.
-This Qualifying-Exam Committee must be chosen during the second long semester (spring) of the first year or the first long semester (fall) of the second year.
-The student and major Professor(s) propose a list of at least four faculty to serve on the committee, which will be approved by the EEB Graduate Advisor.
-The student's Major Professor is one of the 4 members of the Qualifying-Exam Committee.
-At least three Qualifying-Exam Committee members must be EEB GSC faculty members, and at least one member must be from outside the EEB GSC (this "outside" committee member cannot be a member of the EEB GSC).
-If the "outside" member is from UT-Austin, this outside member must be affiliated with another GSC at UT-Austin.
-If the outside committee member is from another university or is not an official member of a GSC recognized by the UT Graduate School, the outside member will be required to submit a CV to the Graduate Program Administrator for approval by the Graduate Advisor.
+In consultation with the Major Professor and approval by the Graduate Advisor, the student will choose a Dissertation Committee that will administer the Qualifying Exam.
+The committee must be chosen during the fall semester of the second year (third semester).
+The student and Major Professor(s) propose a list of at least four faculty to serve on the committee, which will be approved by the Graduate Advisor.
+The student's PI is considered one of the 4 members of the committee.
+At least three committee members, PI plus two additional committee members, must be PB GSC faculty members.
+One of the three PB GSC members must be outside the area of the student's specialization, such as, a student with a molecular or physiological interest would have one organismal faculty member on the committee.
+The fourth member of the Dissertation Committee must be from outside the PB GSC.
+If the outside committee member is from another university or is not an official GSC member with the Graduate School, they will be required to submit a CV to the Graduate Program Administrator for approval by the Graduate Advisor.
 The CV will then be forwarded to the Graduate School when applying to candidacy after the qualifying exam.
 One Senior Lecturer from UT-Austin can serve on the Qualifying-Exam committee with the approval of the Graduate Advisor.